U.S. lawmakers propose $22.8 billion in aid to semiconductor industry

 Chip factories can cost up to $15 billion to build, with much of the expense in the form of pricey tools.
 The proposal would create a 40% refundable income tax credit for semiconductor equipment, $10 billion in federal funds to match state incentives to build factories, and $12 billion in research and development funding.

-Senators John Cornyn, a Texas Republican, and Mark Warner, a Virginia Democrat, introduced the bill.
+Senators John Cornyn, a Texas Republican, and Mark Warner, a Virginia Democrat, introduced the bill in the Senate.
+Aides to Representatives Michael McCaul, a Texas Republican, and Doris Matsui, a California Democrat, said the two planned to introduce a version in the U.S. House of Representatives on Thursday.

 While some U.S. firms such as Intel Corp and Micron Technology Inc still make chips in the United States, the industry’s center of gravity has shifted to Asia, where Taiwan Semiconductor Manufacturing Co has more than half of the overall market for contract manufacturing chips and even stronger hold on the most advanced chips.